 Perhaps, also that's a clue as to how we can learn how to sail through any economic rough seas that the world may chose to throw at us during the coming months and years ahead.

 Naturally, many of us are influenced by what other people say and do.
-However, as a genuinely valued reader, visitor and subscriber to InternetTIPS.com, I urge you to stay calm and take the time you need to learn how to do business on the web better, for that is one area that I think you'll see growth, especially during times of economic downturn.
+However, as a genuinely valued reader, visitor or subscriber to InternetTIPS.com, I urge you to stay calm and take the time you need to learn how to do business on the web better, for that is one area that I think you'll see growth, especially during times of economic downturn.

 Why: in times of stress, or upset, or when costs seem to go out of control, the web can offer massive savings and present new opportunities to a wide range of companies and organizations.